 an explanation, by risk module, of the main differences in the methodologies and underlying assumptions used in the standard formula and in the internal model covering branch operations;

-information on whether, and if so to what extent, the risk profile of the branch deviates from the assumptions underlying the branch’s internal model;

-the risk measure and time period used in the internal model, and where they are not the same as those set out in Article 101(3) of Directive 2009/138/EC, an explanation of why the branch SCR calculated using the internal model covering branch operations provides branch policy holders and beneficiaries with a level of protection equivalent to that set out in Article 101 of Directive 2009/138/EC;
+the risk measure and time period used in the internal model, and where they are not the same as those set out in Article 101(3) of Directive 2009/138/EC, an explanation of why the branch SCR calculated using the internal model covering branch operations provides branch policy holders and beneficiaries with a level of protection equivalent to that set out in Article 101 of Directive 2009/138/EC.

-information about future management actions used in the calculation of the branch SCR.

 Where undertaking-specific parameters are used to calculate the SCR, or a matching adjustment is applied to the relevant risk-free interest term structure, the regular supervisory report should include information regarding whether there have been changes to the information included in the application for approval of the undertaking-specific parameters or matching adjustment that are relevant for the supervisory assessment of the application.

 Third-country insurance undertakings should at least report a high level description of the operational performance of the internal model in respect of branch operations, in particular security, contingency planning and recovery plans, as well as computational capabilities and efficiency of the model.

-Third-country insurance undertakings should provide a description of the nature and appropriateness of the key data used in the internal model in respect of branch operations and a description of the process in pace for checking data quality
+Third-country insurance undertakings should provide a description of the nature and appropriateness of the key data used in the internal model in respect of branch operations and a description of the process in place for checking data quality.

 Third-country insurance undertakings should provide an estimate of the branch SCR determined in accordance with the standard formula, where the undertaking is using an internal model to calculate its branch SCR and where the supervisory authority requires the undertaking to provide that estimate pursuant to Article 112(7) of Directive 2009/138/EC.

-Use of the duration-based equity risk sub-module in the calculation of the SCR
+Use of the duration-based equity risk sub-module and of the provisions on long-term equity investments in the calculation of the Solvency Capital Requirement

 The following information should be reported by third-country insurance undertakings regarding the option set out in Article 304 of Directive 2009/138/EC in respect of branch operations: